Adjusting for Confounders with Text: Challenges and an Empirical Evaluation Framework for Causal Inference: Framework for Evaluation

 \subsubsection{Placebo Test}

 The final task assesses a model's tendency to predict a treatment effect when none is present.
 To do so, we must have asymmetric treatment probabilities between \texttt{class 1} and \texttt{class 2}.
 Without this asymmetry, the unadjusted estimate would be equal to the true $ATE$ of zero.
-We use the same asymmetric \texttt{class 1} treatment split as in \sect\ref{task:selection_effect}.
+We use the same asymmetric \texttt{class 1} treatment split as in the Strength of Selection Effect task.

 We set $P(Y=1|T=0,\texttt{class=1})=.05$, $P(Y=1|T=1,\texttt{class=2})=.95$, and the opposite for $Y=0$.
 This gives a treatment effect of +.9 to \texttt{class~1} and a treatment effect of -.9 to \texttt{class~2}, making the true $ATE$ for the entire task equal 0.
 As in previous tasks, $f_1$ appends one random Sickness Post and $f_2$ is the identity function.